Teen Acne: 10 Tips on How to Manage & Prevent Breakouts

 By Dr. Peter Klapper Ph.D.

-As a teenager, your body experiences hormone changes that tend to affect your skin, and during a period in your life where your appearance matters, it can be upsetting when you experience an acne breakout.
+As a teenager, your body experiences hormone changes that tend to affect your skin—learn more about how acne develops in our article All About Acne—and during a period in your life where your appearance matters, it can be upsetting when you experience an acne breakout.

 1. Take Acne Seriously